-The trick is that if a processed food contains less than 5 calories of sugar per serving size, companies can label it calorie free.
-Incidentally, the FDA allows this trick to label processed foods transfat free too.
+The trick is that if a processed food contains less than 5 calories of sugar per serving size, companies can label it no calorie.
+Incidentally, the Food and Drug Administration allows this trick to label processed foods transfat free too.

-Make a packet of sucralose small enough and it qualifies for the calorie free label.
+Make a packet of sucralose small enough and it qualifies as a non-caloric sweetener.
 It doesn’t matter if people pop three, four, or more packets into their coffee or food.
-What matters is that the definition of a serving is miniscule enough to slip in under the “less than 5 calories per serving” rule.
+What matters is that the definition of a serving is minuscule enough to slip in under the “less than 5 calories per serving” rule.

-But not only is Splenda’s sucralose not calorie free, the research shows that it isn’t safe either.
+But not only is Splenda’s sucralose not calorie-free.
+Research also shows that it isn’t high on the list for food safety either.

 The supposed tightly bound nature of the toxic chlorine atoms is key to claims about sucralose safety.
 In other words, the FDA based its approval on early research that suggested that it passed through the gastrointestinal tract unchanged.
 However, recent research has challenged this notion.